FalkorDB/docs/commands/graph.query.md

 ### Queries and Parameterized Queries

 The execution plans of queries, both regular and parameterized, are cached (up to [CACHE_SIZE](/configuration#cache_size) unique queries are cached).
-Therefore, it is recommended to use parametrized queries when executing many queries with the same pattern but different constants.
+Therefore, it is recommended to use parameterized queries when executing many queries with the same pattern but different constants.

 Query-level timeouts can be set as described in [the configuration section](/configuration#timeout).